TopSwagCode/blog/cv.md

 I speak and write English fluently

 # Other
 2006-2015 I worked as voluteer at Kidney Association's youth department.
-During the years my task had grown including going to NNS in Oslo and CEAPIR in Zürich.
+During the years my task had grown including going to NNS in Oslo and CEAPIR in Zürich